Jensen Motors: Jensen-Healey

+Receivership

 A receiver was appointed by the Bank of America in September.
 Kjell Qvale laid great emphasis on the part played by the unions in bringing about the downfall of the business.
 The financial pundits said that in his attempt to mass-produce a small sports car Qvale installed production capacity far in excess of market demand.
 The empty premises were auctioned off in mid-August 1976.

 Two new companies: Jensen Special Products (JSP) and Jensen Parts & Service Limited (JP&S) were created to pick up the pieces of Jensen Motors.
 JSP was created as a specialist engineering and design business from Jensen's development department.
 JP&S was created to provide parts and service to the existing Jensen customer base.
 JP&S then turned into a company called International Motors, who gained the UK franchise for Subaru and Maserati, as well as Hyundai from 1982.
 Both JSP and JP&S were bought by a holding company, Britcar Holdings.
 In 1982 JP&S, with the rights to use the Jensen brand names, was sold to Ian Orford who put the Interceptor back into production as the Mk IV.

 Jensen Parts and Service was renamed Jensen Cars Limited and an average 11 cars were made every month during the 1980s always in small numbers before the company was sold to Unicorn Holdings of Stockport and a Mk V Interceptor was proposed but never materialised although a few more Mk IVs were built.